Gleyber Torres Player Props: Yankees vs. Rays

-On Sunday, Gleyber Torres (.220 on-base percentage in past 10 games, 118 points below season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Javy Guerra.
-First pitch is at 1:40 PM ET.
+On Thursday, Gleyber Torres (.548 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 7:05 PM ET.

 Gleyber Torres Game Info & Props vs. the Rays